 Similar Postpartum Recovery

-Katherine: about a year ago
+Katherine: more than a year ago

 I was SO excited to get these for use with my second child!
 I threw a pair on while labouring and found out how absolutely horrible they were!
 Definitely only meant for smaller ladies.
 I struggled to get them on and ended up wearing a hospital pair anyway as these tore!!
 Total waste of money!